 How to record room tone on set in 7 steps

-Recording roomtone is a simple process, but it requires consistency and attention to detail.
-Follow these steps to capture clean, usable audio for post-production:
+Recording roomtone is a relatively simple process, but it requires consistency and close attention to detail.
+In other words, make sure you have an ear for silence (trust us, it makes sense in practice).
+Follow the bellow steps to capture clean, usable audio for post-production that your editors will thank you for:

 1. Record it immediately after a take

-Room tone should be captured right after completing a take, before anything changes in the environment.
-Be sure to record it for every new setup or location.
+Room tone should be captured right after completing a take.
+This means keeping the objects and the actors on set in the same place they were throughout the shot.
+Do this for every new setup or film location.

 2. Keep all equipment exactly the same

-Use the same microphones, settings, and placement as the dialogue recording.
-Even slight changes can make the room tone unusable.
+It's important to use the exact same microphones, settings, and placement as was used on the dialogue that was just recorded.
+Even the slightest changes can make the room tone unusable.

 3. Maintain identical environmental conditions

-Leave everything as it was during the scene, including lights, air conditioning, and background elements.
-Consistency is key.
+We can't stress leaving everything precisely as it was during the scene.
+This even includes the lights, air conditioning, and any background elements that might be a factor.
+Consistency is key!

 4. Call for complete silence on set

-The assistant director should ensure the set is completely quiet.
-No movement, no talking, and no handling equipment while recording.
+It's typically the job of the assistant director to ensure the set is completely quiet for recording room tone in film.
+They should make a formal announcement to everyone requesting no movement, no talking, and no handling equipment while recording.

 5. Record at least 30 to 60 seconds